p3r7/friendly-shell/README.md

 Packages `friendly-shell-command`, `friendly-shell` and `friendly-remote-shell` provide wrappers functions around standard Emacs shell API functions.

-Each of those functions have the same behavior as their wrapped counterparts but come with additional keyword arguments for controlling further their behavior.
+Each of those functions have the same behavior as their wrapped counterparts but come with additional keyword arguments.

-Here are the additionnal keywords that are shared by all the wrapper functions:
+Here are the additional keywords that are shared by all the wrapper functions:

 | keyword argument  | implicit var being let-bound                   | description                                                                       |
 |-------------------|------------------------------------------------|-----------------------------------------------------------------------------------|